msiemens/tinydb/docs/extend.rst

    use it as shown here without at least refactoring the loops into a separate method.

-To wrap a storate with this new middleware, we use it like this:
+To wrap a storage with this new middleware, we use it like this:

 .. code-block:: python

     db = TinyDB(storage=RemoveEmptyItemsMiddleware(SomeStorageClass))

-Here ``SomeStorageClass`` should be repaced with the storage you want to use.
+Here ``SomeStorageClass`` should be replaced with the storage you want to use.
 If you leave it empty, the default storage will be used (which is the ``JSONStorage``).